SUBSCRIBE

 While many would assume that Pennywise was inspired by the serial killer (and all-around scary clown) John Wayne Gacy, who dressed up as a clown called Pogo and performed at many children’s parties, Pennywise was actually inspired by a whole group of less sinister clowns (but just as scary-looking).

-Stephen King has stated that his influences for Pennywise were a famous TV clown called Bozo from the 1960s, Ronald McDonald (who is already pretty scary) and Clarabelle who was part of the Howdy Doody TV show.
+Stephen King has stated that his influences for Pennywise were a famous TV clown called Bozo from the 1960s, Ronald McDonald (who is already pretty scary) and Clarabelle, who was part of the Howdy Doody TV show.

 Most famously, King was inspired by a run-in with the red-haired mascot Ronald McDonald while on a flight.
 As the clown sat next to him, smoking cigarettes (which would obviously suggest it was quite a while back) and slamming back on gin and tonics, King asked the clown where he had come from.
 Of course, the clown ominously replied, “from McDonald Land”.
 This encounter left King pretty freaked out, and I don’t blame him.

 Of course, there is a lot more to learn about IT, aka Pennywise.
-We’re only touching the surface here.
+We’re really only touching the surface here.

 Related Posts